Aorta3698/dusk/src/chapters/stats.md

   Total: 3.97%
 ```
 ## SFB Finger Distribution (Cmini)
-- The total 0.48% is actually a more accurate number than the Cmini stat above due to some lower/upper case conversion issues in Cmini.

 - No finger gets over 0.20%

 - The majority of SFB for right index is attributed by `'m`, which is designed to be alted (`'l` too).